 Two North Alabama counties hold 117 sponsors for illegal immigrant children

-NORTHEAST ALABAMA — Our media partners at AL.com reports the Department of Homeland Security placed almost a quarter of 452 undocumented immigrant children with Marshall and Jackson County sponsors since October 2017.
+NORTHEAST ALABAMA — Our media partners at AL.com report the Department of Homeland Security placed almost a quarter of 452 undocumented immigrant children with Marshall and Jackson County sponsors since October 2017.
 The overall number represents illegal minors who have been placed in Alabama, according to data collected from the Office of Refugee Resettlement (ORR).

 Their data page shows spreadsheets of general statistics, from age to length of stay, by fiscal year (October 1 – September 30) nationally.